Agricultural Marketing Service, USDA.

-Beginning with the crop year starting July 1, 2016, for the purposes of determining an optimum supply volume, the Board may recommend a desirable carry-out inventory not to exceed 100 million pounds.
+Beginning with the crop year starting July 1, 2016, for the purposes of Start Printed Page 40873determining an optimum supply volume, the Board may recommend a desirable carry-out inventory not to exceed 100 million pounds.

 Free and restricted percentages for the 2019-20 crop year.

 The percentages for tart cherries handled by handlers during the crop year beginning on July 1, 2019, which shall be free and restricted, respectively, are designated as follows: Free percentage, 67 percent and restricted percentage, 33 percent.

 Administrator, Agricultural Marketing Service.